How to Choose a Humidifier?

 Room humidifiers give you a lot of options to choose from that will efficiently humidify a single room or multi-room area of 650-1200 square feet.
 These would include our ultrasonic warm & cool humidifiers, evaporative cool mist humidifiers and air washers.

 Whole house humidifier models will humidify entire homes as long as there are open doorways.
 Our whole house humidifiers are ideal for areas between 1700 to 2700 square feet.

 If one had to talk in generalities as to the difference between Warm/Cool and Cool Mist ultrasonic humidifiers and Evaporative Cool Mist they would be: Evaporative Cool mist humidifiers will cover a larger area and are cheap and easy to run, but are noisier and require more cleaning.
 Ultrasonic warm/cool and cool mist humidifiers are quieter and easier to clean, but more expensive to maintain.
 An exception would be the ultrasonic PowerPure humidifiers which require no replacement filters.

 - Slightly noisier than warm mist units due to the fan noise

-- The rate that the water will evaporate is directly related to the present humidity in the room.
+- The rate that the water will evaporate is directly related to the humidity in the room.
 In other words, as the humidity in the room increases the rate that the water will evaporate inside the unit will decrease.
-However, this would become more of an issue if one wished to raise the humidity to levels higher than 50 percent which we do not recommend.
+However, this would become more of an issue if you wanted to raise the humidity to levels higher than 50% which we do not recommend.